bgp59/lmc-recorder/README.md

 ## Principles Of Operations

-The recorder maintains an internal cache with the previous scan and, except for checkpoints, it will generate records only for variables whose value has changed.
+The recorder maintains an internal cache with the previous scan and, except for checkpoints, it will generate records only for variables whose values have changed.
 The recorder uses a [custom structure, binary format](docs/DataModel.md) which replaces string names with numeric ID's.
 The information about name <-> ID mapping is recorded first time when a new mapping